Here are 5 neat and one quite brilliant pieces of advice on how to reduce the number of messages you have in your inbox. Take a look!

 Exhaust the topic, not the recipient

 Send emails that contain all necessary information, so you don’t receive a stack of messages with additional questions and requests for clarification.
-It is better to spend a longer moment at the beginning and prepare a reliable message than to send a brief message quickly and then answer tons of follow-up questions.
+It is better to spend a long moment in the beginning and prepare a reliable message than to send a brief message quickly and then answer tons of follow-up questions.
 Reliable, however, does not mean lengthy.
 Focus on facts and express what you expect to achieve with each recipient.
 Understatements can generate a flood of emails… and even phone calls!

 Don’t mix subjects